aaimiranda/Build-a-Product-Landing-Page/README.md

 * [Screenshot](#screenshot)

 ## General info
-These project is basically a simple product landing webpage.
+This project is basically a simple product landing webpage.

 ## Technologies
 Project is created with: